IMTorgCustomSoln/visual-document-index/README.md

   - highlight text snippet in document image (remove `char.` locator)
   - useTextSelection: https://vueuse.org/core/useTextSelection/
   - custom scss for: modal z-index, button sizes
+* output
+  - output to Word document
+  - extract / capture images and diagrams to place in managed notes

 * prepare for performance
   - what size dataset should we expect?
   - what should be done on the server? [ref](https://stackoverflow.com/questions/17078210/searching-a-large-amount-of-text-using-javascript-and-html5-storage)